samera3/online-chat-application/README.md

 Implementation Details

 Server
-	•	Purpose: Handles client connections and broadcasts messages to all other clients.
+	•	Handles client connections and broadcasts messages to all other clients.
-	•	Key Components:
-	•	ServerSocket listens for incoming connections.
+	•	Uses ServerSocket to listen for incoming connections.
 	•	ClientHandler inner class handles each client in a separate thread.
 	•	Set<ClientHandler> stores all connected clients.
 	•	broadcast() method sends messages to all clients except the sender.
-	•	clientCount variable is used to assign unique names automatically.
+	•	clientIdCounter variable assigns unique names automatically.

 Client
-	•	Purpose: Connects to the server and allows sending and receiving messages.
+	•	Connects to the server and allows sending and receiving messages.
-	•	Key Components:
-	•	Socket connects to the server.
+	•	Uses Socket to connect to the server.
 	•	BufferedReader and PrintWriter handle input/output streams.
-	•	Background thread continuously reads messages from the server while the main thread handles user input.
+	•	A background thread continuously reads messages from the server while the main thread handles user input.
 	•	Client receives a unique name automatically from the server.

 Troubleshooting
-	•	No Connection: Ensure the server is running and the client connects to localhost:12345.
+	•	No Connection: Ensure the server is running and the client connects to localhost:1234.
-	•	No Messages: Verify that messages are sent and the server broadcasts them correctly.
+	•	No Messages: Verify that messages are sent and that the server broadcasts them correctly.
 	•	Client Disconnection: Closing a client terminal removes it from the server automatically.